SATVIK-PANDEY-MITB/FUTURE_DS_02/README.md

 ## 🔍 Key Insights

-Ads targeting ages 45–49 show the highest engagement (CTR), followed by 40–44

-Campaign performance varies significantly based on audience interest

-Higher ad spend does not always guarantee higher ROI
+Age group 45–49 delivers the highest CTR, making it the most engaging audience

+Total ad spend is high, but ROI is negative, indicating inefficient budget utilization

+Male-targeted campaigns generate significantly more clicks and spend than female

+Interest-based segmentation greatly influences ROI and conversions

 Optimized spend and targeted audiences lead to better conversion efficiency

-Gender-wise analysis helps identify engagement differences across campaigns

 ---